-Misty Sharp, VP/Marking Director/Internal Audit BSA, Centennial Bank, Medina (2020)
+Misty Sharp, Vice President/Marking Director/Internal Audit BSA, Centennial Bank, Medina (2020)

 Young Bankers find fellowship through participation in:

 The annual Leadership Convention, sponsored by the Young Bankers Division, is an opportunity for bankers to learn more about the current state of the industry and to acquire leadership skills that will benefit them in both their bank and their community.
 The convention business program features speakers, workshops, the election of division leaders, and financial literacy awards.
 In addition, the agenda includes social activities that provide the networking opportunities that promote both professional and personal growth.

 The Young Bankers Division has been involved in increasing financial literacy and fiscal responsibility within their communities since 1962 when the division first initiated an aggressive campaign to assist teachers in broadening the public understanding of banking.
 Today, members of the division coordinate the Personal Economics Program (PEP), a volunteer effort by bankers to supplement conventional education programs and reach out to students from kindergarten through college, civic and business organizations, seniors groups, and other consumers to help them understand personal money management, the wise use of credit, ID theft, predatory lending, and other such issues.
 The division presents awards to banks and bankers who demonstrate exceptional efforts in the area of financial literacy.

 Each March, the Young Bankers Division organizes a Day on the Hil.
 Day on the Hill encourages building strong relationships with the lawmakers who are ultimately responsible for the business climate of Tennessee and its local communities.
 The program gives young bankers the opportunity to come visit the General Assembly in session in Nashville.
 Here, they meet with legislators, staffers, and the TBA legislative team to learn about the processes and procedures of the state’s governing body, tour the Capitol, and attend general and committee sessions.
 The Young Bankers Day on the Hill is an excellent introduction into the world of government relations that is so critical to the future of our industry.

 Click here to download the Tennessee Young Bankers Division Board application form.